Based on Joel Mokyr, “The Second Industrial Revolution, 1870-1914,” (manuscript, 1998).

 Synthetic dyes was one of the areas that showed the value of Germany’s systematic approach to technical training.
 The first dye was serendipitously discovered by a German-trained Englishman, and the second dye was discovered by a Frenchman.
 German chemists then began a systematic search for synthetic dyes, and Germany soon dominated the industry.
 Britain was importing large quantities of dyes from Germany at the outbreak of World War I.

 Nitroglycerin was invented in 1847 by Italian chemists searching for something more powerful than gunpowder.
 Its instability limited its usefulness;4 but Alfred Nobel discovered that infusing nitroglycerin into diatomaceous earth yielded a safer explosive.
 In 1867 he patented his invention under the name dynamite.
 He patented gelignite, a malleable form of dynamite, in 1876.
-The amount of labour saved by these inventions was enormous.
+These inventions saved an enormous amount of labour in such activities as tunneling and road construction.

 Nitroglycerin proved to be a useful medicine: it ameliorated the symptoms of angina, which was otherwise untreatable.
 Other useful medicines were extracted from natural sources: cocaine from the coca leaf, salicylic acid from willow bark, digitalis from foxglove, morphine from the opium poppy.
 Quinine had long ago been extracted from cinchona bark; but in the late nineteenth century the Dutch were able to smuggle cinchona saplings out of South America — Peru and its neighbours had attempted to monopolize quinine — and grow them on plantations in the Philippines, greatly increasing quinine’s availability.
 Anesthetics, disinfectants and antiseptics came into general use.